KaspianMeri/PZ-Mod-Order/README.md

 3. Replace the existing `sorted_mods_info.ini` if necessary.
 4. Launch Project Zomboid.

+## About the file

-5. This file contains the recommended mod load order for the collection, but obviously, Feel free to edit it as you like
+This file contains the recommended mod load order for the collection, but obviously, Feel free to edit it as you like

 ## Security